skeggse/isemail/README.md

 Only one of `tldBlacklist` and `tldWhitelist` will be consulted for TLD validity.

 The `minDomainAtoms` option is an optional positive integer that specifies the minimum number of domain atoms that must be included for the email address to be considered valid.
-Be careful with the option, as some top-level domains, like `io`, directly support email addresses.
+Be careful with the option, as some top-level domains, like `ai`, directly support email addresses.
+An atom describes a domain name unit: `ai` is a top-level domain atom, and `example.com` contains two domain atoms: `example` and `com`.

 As of `3.1.1`, the `callback` parameter is deprecated, and will be removed in `4.0.0`.